Linked Open Data

 Creating Enriched Metadata

-Today, we support the display of MARC records enriched with URLs based on links to authorities in search results and in the metadata editor.
-Also, you can see a BIBFRAME version of such a MARC record highlighting the work and its individual instances in Alma’s simple record view.
+It is also possible to see a BIBFRAME version of such a MARC record highlighting the work and its individual instances in Alma’s simple record view.

 In addition, the cataloger can refine Alma bibliographic records using OpenRefine services.
 To enrich the MARC record with URIs based on lookups within Alma, the cataloger should use the Alma Refine Cloud App.
-Currently, the supported linked open vocabularies are Getty, Wikidata, Geonames and OCRID, while libraries can add their own sources that support the OpenRefine standards to their CloudApp.
+Currently, the supported linked open vocabularies are Getty, Wikidata, Geonames, Homosaurus and OCRID, while libraries can add their own sources that support the OpenRefine standards to their CloudApp.
 Ex Libris is working on improving the workflow for lookups in the metadata editor.
 For more information, see Linked Open Data Roadmap Highlights.

 See How to use the Alma Refine cloud app for service Wikidata as an example.